Food Tour in Acre

-Use this page as a starting point for a Acre walking tour, a free self-guided route, or the Roamee app for Acre.
+Use this page as a starting point for a Acre walking tour, a free route, or the Roamee app for Acre.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-While Acre is best known for history and food, stops like Ottoman old town sit alongside bakeries and cafes tucked into side streets — and quieter spots like Uri Buri where the real locals eat.
+While Acre is best known for history and food, stops like Crusader Fortress and Ottoman old town sit alongside bakeries and cafes tucked into side streets — and quieter spots like Uri Buri where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 The old city is compact and best explored on foot.
 Buy a combined ticket for the Crusader sites.
 The sea wall walk takes about 30 minutes.